-The NHS across Kent and Medway wants to improve the care for people with dementia and complex care needs.
-There are about 27,000 people in Kent and Medway living with dementia.
+The NHS across Kent and Medway want to improve the care for people with dementia and complex care needs.
+There are currently about 27,000 people in Kent and Medway people living with dementia.

-The number of people living with dementia is predicted to rise to 38,000 by 2030, as the population grows and ages.
+The number of people living with dementia is predicted to rise as the population grows and ages.

 Evidence shows it is better for people with dementia to continue to live in their own homes for as long as possible.
 Services are needed which support them where they live, so any changes or fluctuations in their health can be managed and any crisis prevented or dealt with appropriately.
 We recognise the impact on families and carers and want to make sure the care and support we provide for people living with dementia takes account of their needs too.

 Kent and Medway Clinical Commissioning Group is working with its partners, and people living with dementia and their carers to improve dementia care.
 We are developing a strategy to reflect all the improvements which people wish to see to dementia care:

 - increased support for people living with dementia and their families pre and post diagnosis